North Carolina Taxes for Retirees

 North Carolina’s Retirement Tax Friendliness

 It’s true that North Carolina is not the most tax friendly state in the country.
-Florida offers more deducations, for example, and Delaware has no state or local sales tax.
+Florida offers more deductions, for example, and Delaware has no state or local sales tax.
 However, what NC lacks in tax options it more than makes up for with a cost of living lower than the national average.
 This means your dollar will stretch further, even amidst the charming cities and breathtaking beaches.
 That goes along way.

 Details on North Carolina Retirement Taxes